 The Dauphin Island Sea Lab Foundation, Inc., was organized as a 501(C) (3) organization as defined by the Internal Revenue Service Code of 1954.
 The Foundation has been established to support the Consortium in its mission to provide wise stewardship of the marine environment through education and research.

-This report contains no financial statements of the Community Foundation of South Alabama, or the Dauphin Island Sea Lab Foundation, Inc.
+This report contains no financial statements of the Dauphin Island Sea Lab Endowment Foundation, the Community Foundation of South Alabama, or the Dauphin Island Sea Lab Foundation, Inc.

 Note 11 - Deferred Revenues - BP Gulf of Mexico Research Initiative Funding